Shri Chamunda Devi Mandir

-Shri Chamunda Devi Mandir also known as Chamunda Nandikeshwar Dham is a temple dedicated to Shri Chamunda Devi, a form of Goddess Durga, located at 19 km away from Palampur town in Dharamshala Tehsil of Kangra district of the Northern Indian state of Himachal Pradesh.
+Shri Chamunda Devi Temple also known as Chamunda Nandikeshwar Dham is a Hindu temple dedicated to Shri Chamunda Devi, a form of Goddess Durga, located at 19 km away from Palampur town in Dharamshala Tehsil of Kangra district of the Northern Indian state of Himachal Pradesh.
 This is one of the most prominent temples in Himachal Pradesh and one of the most popular all over India.
 It is believed that whatever vow is prayed here manifests in reality.

 The much older Aadi Himani Chamunda which is also the original shrine, is situated at the hilltop, making it difficult for pilgrims to reach.
 Thus, this temple was constructed around 400 years ago for the ease of the believers.

+Shakti Peeth Status

+While the Chamunda Devi Temple holds immense religious significance in Himachal Pradesh, it is not listed among the 51 or 52 traditional Shakti Peethas mentioned in Hindu scriptures such as the Kalika Purana and the Devi Bhagavata Purana.
+These classical Shakti Peeths are associated with the legend of Goddess Sati, where parts of her body are believed to have fallen to earth.

+Despite this, Chamunda Devi is deeply revered in the region and is commonly included among the five major Shakti temples of Himachal Pradesh, along with Chintpurni, Jwalamukhi, Brajeshwari (Kangra), and Naina Devi.
+This grouping is based on local traditions and pilgrimage circuits, rather than canonical texts.

 Legend

 This ancient temple is said to have been constructed in the 16th century and has considerable spiritual legend attached to it.
 According to one folklore, a 16th Century king and a priest prayed to the goddess Chamunda, asking for her consent to shift the idol to a more accessible location.
 The legend suggests that the goddess appeared in the priest's dream and suggested him the exact location from where the idol would be found.
 The king was informed of the same and his men recovered the ancient idol and installed it at the place where the temple is built now.